 Floor tiles should be installed over smooth, flat surfaces.
-In order to achieve the ideal flat surface, most contractors rely on backer board.
+To achieve the ideal flat surface, most contractors rely on backer board.
 Cement backer board is a thin layer of concrete designed to be setting surface upon which tile can be installed.
-Backer board comes in different sizes and you will pick the right one depending on the type of floor you are installing.
+Backer board comes in different sizes, and you will pick the right one depending on the type of floor you are installing.

 Tools for Backer Board Installation

 When you are going to install backer board as a floor setting surface, you will need the following tools: